 Storyboards

-This unusual widescreen storyboard template includes a ‘top-down’ view.
+This unusual widescreen storyboard template that you can download for your projects includes a ‘top-down’ view.
 It can prompt us to think in 3 dimensions, suggesting character or camera moves.

 Storyboard with top view